 Dining and nightlife in Greater Fort Lauderdale range from toes-in-the-sand to sophisticated.
 Spend Sunday afternoon watching the boats drift by over Caribbean-style music on the dockside lounge of GG’s Waterfront Bar & Grill in Hollywood or hit the slots before taking a seat at one of the upscale eateries at Seminole Hard Rock Hotel & Casino Hollywood, where you’ll find a Vegas-style pool party day and night at DAER.

 For Old World glamor served up alongside contemporary craft cocktails, add The Wilder to your list.
 And for panoramic views of Fort Lauderdale’s skyline, take a seat at the swanky Rooftop @1WLO that sits above Las Olas Boulevard.
-Over in Pembroke Pines, about 20 minutes from Fort Lauderdale-Hollywood International Airport, spend the day browsing the 75-plus boutiques and stores at the open-air Shops at Pembroke Gardens, where dining options range from casual, health-focused Carrot Express to The Brass Tap, where you can drink your way around the globe choosing from more than 300 craft beers.
+Over in Sunrise, about 25 minutes from Fort Lauderdale-Hollywood International Airport, spend the day browsing the 350-plus stores at Sawgrass Mills, the largest outlet shopping destination in the country.

 Even if you’re on a budget, there are plenty of free events and attractions around Greater Fort Lauderdale, including beachside yoga, local live music, and NHL practice sessions for the Florida Panthers hockey team.
 From museums and galleries to shopping, sports, and resort spas, Greater Fort Lauderdale offers tons of ways to zen out, indulge, or make the most of a rainy day—which, luckily in the Sunshine State, is not too much of a concern.